Adding an Organization to Wikidata

 I would be happy if more people from the nonprofit sector would nurture and maintain Wikipedia and Wikidata.

-If you'd like to do more here, just contact me.
-I'm happy to help you get started in this digital volunteering.
+If you would like to do more here, just contact me.
+I'm happy to help you get started with this digital volunteering.